visier/api-samples/snapshot-recorder/README.md

 1. Downloading the current data state:
     - Use the Data Query API to download the current data state and save it in temporary CSV files.
-    - Two aggregate queries stored in JSON files arerequired for this step.
+    - Two aggregate queries stored in JSON files are required for this step.
 Sample queries are located in [./queries/gender-resignation-joblevel.json](queries%2Fgender-resignation-joblevel.json) and [./queries/gender-headcount-joblevel.json](queries%2Fgender-headcount-joblevel.json).

-2. Uploading the csv files using Data Upload API:
+2. Uploading the CSV files using Data Upload API:
     - Use the Data Upload API to upload the CSV files.
-    - The Visier platform maps the data to a pre-created Overlays, which will be used to access data as it was at a specific point in time.
+    - The Visier platform maps the data to a pre-created overlays, which will be used to access data as it was at a specific point in time.

 ## Usage